-Been taking a long break from reading, and I want to get back into it, but am finally getting back into the swing of things.
+Been taking a long break from reading, and I want to get back into it, so here are the ones I read to get back into the swing of things.

 This is How You Lose Her – Junot Diaz